 Get Some Great Phone Interview Tips

 While you're job searching, it's important to be prepared for a phone interview on a moment's notice.
-Many companies start the interview process with a phone call to discuss the job opportunity with a prospective employee to determine if the candidate is a good fit, and to gauge his or her interest in the job.
+Many companies start the interview process with a phone call to discuss the job opportunity with a prospective employee, determine if the candidate is a good fit, and to gauge his or her interest in the position.

 Why Companies Use Phone Interviews

 Why do companies use phone interviews?
 Employers use telephone interviews as a way of identifying and recruiting candidates for employment.
 Phone interviews are often used to screen candidates in order to narrow the pool of applicants who will be invited for in-person interviews.

 They are also used as a way to minimize the expenses involved in interviewing out-of-town candidates.
 For remote positions, a phone interview may be the only one you have.